 The rampant discrimination and caste favouritism does not just exist in rural areas but also in elite professional spaces.
 The NCRB data shows the rising number of crimes against members of the Dalit-Bahujan-Adivasi communities.

-Questions are also raised on the efficiency of the organisations who practise affirmative action.
+Questions are also raised on the efficiency of the organisations that practise affirmative action.
 A research paper “Does Affirmative Action Affect Productivity in Indian Railways?” by Ashwini Deshpande of Delhi School of Economics and Thomas Weisskopf of the University of Michigan suggested that organisational productivity may improve from a greater diversity of perspectives and talents by the integration of the members of previously marginalised groups into high-level decision-making teams.

 There are plenty of researches conducted on how diversity increases productivity and a McKinsey report states that companies with the most ethnically/culturally diverse boards worldwide are 43% more likely to experience higher profits.
 Private organisations do not have affirmative action policies in India but the studies on diversity have opened up discussions for the need for reservations in private organisations.